Why is my vacuum greasy

 Cleaning

-The answer to 'why is my vacuum greasy' is that a greasy vacuum is usually caused by a buildup of dirt, dust, and debris inside the machine.
-This can happen over time as the vacuum is used, especially if it's not properly maintained or cleaned regularly.
+The answer to 'why is my vacuum greasy' is that a greasy vacuum is usually caused by a buildup of dirt, debris, and grease inside the vacuum.
+This can happen over time as the vacuum picks up hair, dust, and other particles that contain oils and grease.
+A greasy vacuum can reduce suction power and make it less effective at cleaning.

 Step-by-Step Guide